The Adobe Acrobat XI Family includes desktop products, mobile apps, and online services.

-In addition, if you subscribe to Acrobat XI Pro† or open a free or paid account with the FormsCentral online service, you can use the desktop app to build web forms and distribute and analyze your forms.
+In addition, if you subscribe to Acrobat Pro† or open a free or paid account with the FormsCentral online service, you can use the desktop app to build web forms and distribute and analyze your forms.
 FormsCentral significantly improves form reporting and analysis by letting you view and analyze responses in real time.
 You can easily search, sort, and filter a table of responses, and even customize the view for yourself or team members.
 Built-in formulas support fast analysis, or you can export the data to a spreadsheet or database.
 FormsCentral also generates charts automatically, giving you a summarized view of your information so you can spot trends instantly.

 The FormsCentral desktop app and the FormsCentral online service provide the same powerful, easy-to-use tools for creating, distributing, and analyzing electronic forms.
 They are available for use and purchase in three different ways:

 LiveCycle Designer software is now sold separately.
 Visit the LiveCycle Designer product page for details.
 Acrobat XI Pro users can use the new FormsCentral desktop app for form creation; customers who upgrade to Acrobat XI Pro are also eligible for a free upgrade to the latest version of LiveCycle Designer.

 The following customers are eligible for a free upgrade:

 The one-time LiveCycle Designer upgrade is available in English, French, German, or Japanese.
 Eligible customers can choose which language they would like to receive.
 Visit the Customer Support Portal to request an upgrade.